MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/vm.md

 ## Next steps

 You can also create and manage VMs using Windows PowerShell.
-For more information, see [vm-powershell.md).
+For more information, see [Manage VMs on Azure Stack HCI using Windows PowerShell](vm-powershell.md).